-Hospitality Committee
+Hospitality Committee for United Nations Delegations

-Hospitality Committee for United Nations Delegations Room: GA-0142 Tel.: 212-963-8753
+Room: GA-0142 Tel.: 212 963 8753

-The Hospitality Committee is a private, self-supporting and non-political organization devoted to helping delegates and their families to feel welcome in New York and the surrounding area.
-Volunteers arrange programmes in American homes, walking tours, and visits to such places of interest as museums, parks, schools, hospitals, courts, private art collections, and other institutions.
-Complimentary tickets to cultural and civic events are often available.
-The Committee also offers daytime classes in English.
-Two sessions are held, in the autumn and spring.
-An advanced English conversation, writing, and film discussion course is also offered.
-Programmes are open to diplomats from the missions to the United Nations and members of their immediate families.
-Information about these activities may also be obtained from the monthly calendar posted on the website of the Committee, available from www.hcund.org.
+The Hospitality Committee is a 69-year-old private, self-supporting and non-partisan organization devoted to guiding delegates and their families to experience the many aspects of life in New York and the surrounding area.
+Volunteers arrange programmes in American homes, walking tours, cultural events, and curated visits to such places of interest as museums, artist studios, concert and opera halls, theatres, private art collections, parks, sporting facilities, historic homes and places, and other institutions and venues.
+The Committee organizes English and French conversation groups.
+Complimentary tickets to cultural and civic events and performances are often available.
+The Committee's culinary, book, guilting and film clubs introduce delegates to chefs, writers, filmmakers and artisans.
+Programmes are open to diplomats from the permanent missions to the United Nations and members of their immediate families.
+Several of the committee programmes are designed to include children as well as adults.
+Information about activities may be obtained from the monthly calendar posted on the Committee's website (www. hound.org) or by visiting its office just inside the entrance of the General Assembly building (room GA-0142).